fau-klue/clmaths/topics/02-logic.md

 $$ M = The\ moon\ is\ made\ of\ green\ cheese = False $$

-Now we can perform a conjunction to combine these, changing the resuling boolean.
+Now we can perform a conjunction to combine these, changing the resulting boolean.

 $$ S \land J = True $$